Documentation

 ├── solverforge-core score types, descriptors, domain traits

-├── solverforge-macros planning derive macros and planning_model!
+├── solverforge-macros planning derive macros, planning_model!, and constraint compiler

 ├── solverforge-scoring constraint streams and SERIO scoring